 A total of 21 credits are needed to fulfill the LGBTQ Studies Minor.
 Courses may not overlap with the WGS Major or WGS Minor.
 Use the Advising Guide for the LGBTQ Minor to assist you in planning out your studies.

 CORE COURSES : All required (9 credits)

 - WGS 224: Introduction to LGBTQ Studies

 Introduces LGBTQ histories, cultures and theoretical perspectives in the context of race, class, gender, sexuality, age, religion, ability, and nation.
 Topics include: literary and artistic expression, biological investigations, health matters, policy and politics, community life, and other issues relevant to studying gay, lesbian, bisexual, transgender, intersex and queer life.
-Offered fall and winter semesters.
+Credits: 3

 - WGS 365: Queer Theory